IWSLT/IWSLT.github.io/_pages/2021/program.md

 classes: wide
 ---

-**Note:** Paper pdfs and their video presentations will be accessible here after 1 August 2021.
+**Note:** Video presentations will be accessible here after 1 August 2021.
 {: .notice--info}

 Q&A sessions with authors will be arranged as individual video sessions.